LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 #.
 Text ratings count versus reviews count.

-Once you have your group, everyone in the group needs to make two visualization:
+Once you have your group, everyone in the group needs to make two visualizations:

 * One in Matplotlib.
 * One in Seaborn.